Ensemble Stacking for Machine Learning and Deep Learning

 print('Stacked F Score:', score)

-With this, we can conclude that the stacked model can give better performance than the individual models.
-No doubt why Stacking Ensembling is the favorite approach to win hackathons and give state-of-the-art results.
+This concludes that the stacked model can perform better than the individual models.
+This is no doubt why Stacking Ensembling is the favourite approach to winning hackathons and achieving state-of-the-art results.

 Do check the Github repo for the codes and the respective outputs.